MrDrooxBR/AnimeAPI/README.md

-If you want to use this wrapper, first of all, you'll need JitPack, you can see how to install JitPack [here](https://jitpack.io)
+If you want to use this wrapper, first, you'll need JitPack, you can see how to install JitPack [here](https://jitpack.io)

 Then, add UsagiAPI as a dependency